 In 1981, a competition was authorized to provide supplements to ongoing PRF grant projects for Summer Research Fellowships (SRF) to enable faculty and students from undergraduate colleges to participate in PRF-assisted research.
 The student portion of this program concluded in 1991.
-The fellowships for faculty continue and twenty two grant supplements of \$8,000 were awarded to support faculty visitors for the summer of 2007.
+The SRF program was suspended in 2010.

-In 1991 the Undergraduate Research Supplement program was instituted as a replacement to the SRF program for students.
+The Undergraduate Research Supplement program was instituted as a replacement to the SRF program for students in 1991.
 Any eligible AC or G applicant from a doctoral department of a United States institution could apply at the time of submission of the AC or G grant application for an additional \$3,000 for the sole purpose of including an undergraduate researcher in the proposed research program.
 This program was discontinued in 1993.

-The transfer of the Trust in 2000 to the American Chemical Society and the concurrent change in the payout formula resulted in the availability of additional funds, and the Board of Directors approved three new ACS PRF Alternative Energy Pilot Programs: Postdoctoral Fellowships (Type AEF) with a value of \$50,000 per year for two years; ACS PRF Summer Schools (Type H) in topics on the cutting edge of science with a value up to \$125,000; and ACS PRF Undergraduate Faculty Sabbaticals (Type UFS), a matching grant program for research sabbaticals of one year with a value up to \$50,000.
+The transfer of the Trust in 2000 to the American Chemical Society and the concurrent change in the payout formula resulted in the availability of additional funds, and the Board of Directors approved three new Pilot Programs: ACS PRF Alternative Energy Postdoctoral Fellowships (Type AEF) with a value of \$50,000 per year for two years; ACS PRF Summer Schools (Type H) in topics on the cutting edge of science with a value up to \$125,000; and ACS PRF Undergraduate Faculty Sabbaticals (Type UFS), a matching grant program for research sabbaticals of one year with a value up to \$50,000.
 The first grants for these programs were awarded in 2003.
 In 2004 a fourth pilot program was approved, ACS PRF Supplements for Underrepresented Minority Research (Type SUMR).
 SUMR awards are supplements of up to \$5,000 for the support of a minority undergraduate to an active ACS PRF scientific grant.
-Fifty six SUMR awards totaling \$271,224 were approved for summer 2007.
-Four Type UFS grants were awarded in 2007.
+The SUMR and the Type UFS programs were both suspended for 2010.
 The AEF program was discontinued in 2006 and the Type H program was discontinued in 2007.